*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 There is a place that used to be called Bukash and had empanadas, arepas, hot dogs, sandwiches and other snacks like that.
 They were extremely overpriced, pretty meh, and there was always, always, a super long line.

-I noticed it had rebranded during our last flight in July 2024.
-According to the airport’s website, it’s called Chantilly K’fe & Bakery.
+I noticed it had rebranded during our last flight.
 I didn’t even bother to check it out, especially since I saw there was a long line.

 There is also a little grab and go sandwich place hidden in a corner that is also overpriced and pretty meh called Gokela too.